 The Oklahoma State Bureau of Narcotics and Dangerous Drugs Control is a law enforcement agency with a goal of minimizing the abuse of controlled substances through law enforcement measures directed primarily at drug trafficking, illicit drug manufacturing, and major suppliers of illicit drugs.

 The Diversion Division of OBN investigates cases in which legally manufactured and distributed pharmaceutical controlled substances are diverted into an illegal market.
 Agents are trained to conduct complex investigations and audit professional handlers of controlled drugs.
 Because of the regulatory nature of these kinds of controlled substances, Agents work on both criminal and administrative cases.
+The Diversion Division also regulates the licensing of nearly 20,000 Oklahoma medical professionals who possess an OBN Registration to prescribe or dispense controlled drugs.

 The Oklahoma State Bureau of Narcotics and Dangerous Drugs Control Intelligence Division utilizes specialized techniques in conjunction with traditional drug enforcement investigative methods to address prioritized significant drug trafficking organizations.